dhyeythumar/gym-video-streamer/README.md

-# gym-vs-wrapper
+# Video Streaming Wrapper for OpenAI's Gym Environments

-Python package to Live Stream the Agent's learning behavior to YouTube/Twitch from Google Colab while training these Agents.
+Now you can Live Stream the Agent's learning behaviour to Twitch/YouTube from Google Colab while training these Agents.